If you are looking for a safe, effective way to relieve unresponsive pain, cutting-edge spinal cord stimulation may be the answer for you.

 The Pain Experts of Arizona are experienced pain specialists who can help you return to a pain-free life with treatments like spinal cord stimulation.
 Learn more about spinal cord stimulation in the following video and article, or schedule your first consultation with our team.

 A spinal cord stimulator is an implanted device that sends low levels of electricity into the spinal cord to relieve pain.
 While stimulation does not eliminate the source of pain, it can change the way the brain perceives pain.
-For our patients in Gilbert spinal cord stimulation may be a good idea for you if non-surgical pain treatment options have failed to give you sufficient relief.
+For our patients in Arizona spinal cord stimulation may be a good idea for you if non-surgical pain treatment options have failed to give you sufficient relief.
 Spinal cord stimulation can often improve your quality of life, improve your sleep, and reduce your need for pain medication.

 Put simply, this procedure places thin wire leads into the epidural space between your spinal cord and vertebrae.
 Connected to an implanted generator device, the leads deliver a mild electrical current that replaces pain signals.
 Debilitating, unresponsive pain is replaced instead by a mild tingling sensation.

 The most common condition treated by spinal cord stimulation is back pain, especially back pain that remains or worsens after back surgery.

 Other chronic pain conditions that a spinal cord stimulator treats include the following:

 - Spinal cord injuries

 - Nerve pain (e.g., diabetic neuropathy or severe neuropathic pain related to cancer treatments, like radiation or chemotherapy)

 - Abdominal pain

 - Pain in the internal organs (visceral pain)*